kCottrell-dev/Chat/README.md

 ## Notes

-Wasn't able to figure out how to display the text into the other textarea.
+Wasn't able to complete this program of all it's requirements.
 Instructions simply run the program to test it out by entering text and pressing enter which will display in the console.

 ## Do not change content below this line
 ## Adapted from a README Built With